Installing and Configuring Thunderbird

 - It's time to get your mail!
 Click the Get Mail icon and enter your e-mail password and click OK.
 Your mail folders should populate with your HillMail.

 Fine Tune Thunderbird Settings for HillMail

 - Your sent message are automatically placed in the [Gmail/Sent Mail] folder, therefore it is no longer necessary to save a copy of your sent messages on the server.
 To update this setting click the Tools menu, select Account Settings, and then select Copies & Folders.
 Uncheck the box labeled Place a copy in:.
 Keep this window open for the next few steps.

 - To set the proper location for your Drafts folder select Account Settings, and then select Copies & Folders.
 In the Drafts, Archives, and Templates section: set the following:

 - Keep message archives in: should be automatically set to Other: All Mail.
 If not, select Other and navigate to the folder firstname.lastname@example.org > Gmail > All Mail where “username” is your e-mail ID.
 Click OK.

 NOTE: You will need to repeat this step for any additional Hamilton e-mail accounts you have set up in Thunderbird.

 - To keep Thunderbird from opening messages in tab form, select Tools then Options (on a Mac, select Thunderbird then Preferences).

-- Click the Advanced icon and then select the Reading & Display tab.
+- Click the Display icon and then select the Advanced tab.